 Ionia Free Fair – Ionia, Michigan

 This free fair has a little bit of everything — circus acts, a wild animal exhibit, tractor pulls, monster trucks, and a classic car show.
-That’s not to mention the fantastic Kids Day on Tuesday, July 18, featuring a horse competition and a giveaway where your kid could be the lucky winner of a bike.
+That’s not to mention the fantastic Kids Day on Tuesday, July 17, featuring a giveaway where your kid could be the lucky winner of a bike, face painting, balloon animals and special guests.
 Feeling especially adventurous?
 Bring your tent for a family campout.

 DuPage County Fair – Wheaton, Illinois

 The DuPage County Fair has been around for more than 6 decades, but it’s only getting better with age.
 After all, what other fair offers community service projects like the Pillowcase Challenge, at which fair-goers can donate pillowcases that have been sewn from colorful fabrics to be donated to chemo patients?
 There’s also plenty to see and do, including live music, a rodeo, demolition derbies and so much more.

 Held July 25-29, 8 a.m.-11 p.m.